 Okinawans have been able to do without refined carbohydrates for many years, which is probably one of their health secrets.

 Similar to many other Asian towns, the Okinawans eat a lot of Shiitake mushrooms.
-Mushrooms help reduce the body’s consumption of cholesterol that could occur from eating red meat and poultry products.
+Mushrooms may help reduce the body’s level of cholesterol that could increase from eating red meat and poultry products.
 Apart from this, mushrooms are very nutritious and hearty.

 Herbs and Spices